bonitasoft/bonita-doc/md/automating-builds.md

 ## Overview

-Bonita BPM includes a Workspace API, which is a script, `BonitaStudioBuilder`, for building a bar file from a process and/or a zip file from a REST API extension in a repository.
+Bonita includes a Workspace API, which is a script, `BonitaStudioBuilder`, for building a bar file from a process and/or a zip file from a REST API extension in a repository.
 This is intended for a use in a continuous integration and testing environment.

 You can use the `BonitaStudioBuilder` to build a bar file for processes and Rest API extensions stored in a repository.
-It accesses the build features of Bonita BPM Studio in the background.
+It accesses the build features of Bonita Studio in the background.
-Bonita BPM Studio must be installed but must not be running.
-You must to use a dedicated Bonita BPM Studio for continuous integration.
+Bonita Studio must be installed but must not be running.
+You must to use a dedicated Bonita Studio for continuous integration.
-This is because the Bonita BPM Studio `workspace` directory should be removed before running the `BonitaStudioBuilder` script.
+This is because the Bonita Studio `workspace` directory should be removed before running the `BonitaStudioBuilder` script.
 (For continuous integration, it is best practice to clean the files before and after a build.)

 To use `BonitaStudioBuilder`, you need the following:

-* Bonita BPM Studio (the same version as the Bonita BPM repository).
-This must be a dedicated Bonita BPM Studio and repository used only for your `BonitaStudioBuilder`, because the tool removes the content of the repository.
+* Bonita Studio (the same version as the Bonita repository).
+This must be a dedicated Bonita Studio and repository used only for your `BonitaStudioBuilder`, because the tool removes the content of the repository.
 * A window manager
 * Java 1.8

-After Bonita BPM Studio is installed, the `BonitaStudioBuilder` scripts are in the `workspace_api_scripts` folder.
+After Bonita Studio is installed, the `BonitaStudioBuilder` scripts are in the `workspace_api_scripts` folder.
 There are scripts for Windows (`.bat`), Linux (`.sh`), and MacOS (`_Mac.sh`).

 Pass configuration information to the `BonitaStudioBuilder` script as system properties, using the following arguments: